FAMILIAR-project/familiar-documentation/manual/webfml/README.md

 ### WebFML: Synthezing Feature Models Everywhere

-WebFML is a comprehensive environment for synthesizing FMs from various kinds of artefacts (product comparison matrices, configuration files, dependency graph, compilation directives, propositional formula, or simply FMs).
+WebFML is a comprehensive environment for synthesizing FMs from various kinds of artefacts (product comparison matrices, configuration files, dependency graph, compilation directives, propositional formula, or simply feature models).
 A key feature of WebFML is an interactive support (through ranking lists, clusters, and logical heuristics) for choosing a sound and meaningful hierarchy.

 This document presents